hipe/tmx/autonomous_component_system/doc/issues/002-tenets-and-the-edit-session.md

 in (2) and (7A) below.

-because we are purists, we almost always set `new` to private on participating classess for this reason, to enforce this design custom.
+because we are purists, we almost always set `new` to private on participating classes for this reason, to enforce this design custom.

 ### 2) humans build new components by sending `edit_entity` to the class

+(EDIT: nowadays, intent-specific adaptations often auto-vivify components as needed, so this technique described in this sections is not broadly applicable.)

 the human may construct a component by sending an `edit_entity` call to the component class IFF (perhaps tautologically) the particular